 - The software also pinpoints the need for training, enabling facility managers to get employees up to speed with their work.

-- It also brings a heightened level of awareness which positively impacts decision making.
+- It also brings a heightened level of awareness which positively impacts decision-making.

-Small companies sceptical about deploying maintenance management software must understand that having feature-rich software in place will not only automate their routine maintenance schedules but also save a lot of time and money in the process.
-The only things that companies need to consider when finalizing a fully-loaded CMMS is customizable features, cloud deployment, prompt technical support, and the flexibility to implement applications in phases so that maintenance operations keep moving even as the system upgrades.
+Small companies that are sceptical about deploying maintenance management software must understand that having feature-rich software in place will not only automate their routine maintenance schedules but also save a lot of time and money in the process.
+The only things that companies need to consider when finalizing a fully-loaded CMMS are customizable features, cloud deployment, prompt technical support, and the flexibility to implement applications in phases so that maintenance operations keep moving even as the system upgrades.

 With NEXGEN’s Asset Management Software, maintenance managers can efficiently manage manpower, maintain assets, and monitor inventory levels at any time from any location to ensure that no equipment or machine suffers a sudden failure.
 In the process, they can also control maintenance costs, minimize downtime and maximize the utilization of available resources for better business outcomes.